Accelerate Cambridge Programme Manager

-Luther’s day job is to be the coordinator at Accelerate Cambridge, the CJBS “in-house” accelerator supporting venture creation out of Cambridge.
+Luther’s day job is to be the programme manager for Accelerate Cambridge, the CJBS “in-house” accelerator supporting venture creation out of Cambridge.
 Luther is a social entrepreneur and an environmental activist at heart.

 Over the years, he has led many environmental initiatives around the river, combining volunteering and a social enterprising approach to organise many successful region wide river clean-ups events, attracting over 1,200 volunteers.

 Michael is a technologist experienced in retail, ecommerce, supply chain and logistics, healthcare and pharmaceuticals.
 Michael’s career has seen him developing technology products for global markets, managing business transformation and directing the digitisation of businesses, from start-ups to FTSE 100 blue chips, leading teams across the UK, EMEA, US and India.